mckayjalex/tech-blog/README.md

 ## Description

 This is a simple application to add and comment on projects.
+Users can register and account and then view what other users have posted about and with the added option to also comment on other users posts.
+Posts and comments can be deleted with a user also being able to edit their posts from the profile page.

 ## Table of contents